Saudi Arabia's top diplomat says it won't recognize Israel without a path to a Palestinian state

-JERUSALEM — Saudi Arabia's foreign minister says the kingdom will not normalize relations with Israel or contribute to Gaza's reconstruction without a credible pathway to a Palestinian state.
+JERUSALEM — Saudi Arabia's top diplomat has said the kingdom will not normalize relations with Israel or contribute to Gaza's reconstruction without a credible pathway to a Palestinian state — a nonstarter for Israel's government.

+Israeli Prime Minister Benjamin Netanyahu — who faces mounting domestic pressure over the plight of Israeli hostages, including an angry protest inside a parliamentary committee meeting on Monday — has rejected Palestinian statehood and described plans for open-ended military control over Gaza.

-The dispute over Gaza's future — coming as the war still rages with no end in sight — pits the United States and its Arab allies against Israel and poses a major obstacle to any plans for postwar governance or reconstruction in Gaza.
+The dispute over Gaza's future — as the war still rages with no end in sight — pits the United States and its Arab allies against Israel and poses a major obstacle to any plans for postwar governance or reconstruction of the impoverished coastal enclave that is home to 2.3 million Palestinians.

-In September, Netanyahu had said Israel was ''at the cusp'' of such a deal, which he said would transform the Middle East.
+In September, Netanyahu had said Israel was on ''the cusp'' of such a deal, which he said would transform the Middle East.

 In the interview with ''CNN's Fareed Zakaria GPS,'' the host asked: ''Are you saying unequivocally that if there is not a credible and irreversible path to a Palestinian state, there will not be normalization of relations between Saudi Arabia and Israel?''